 Put your lodge bookings on the web – easily!

 18.9% of all websites use WordPress (as of Feb 7 2014)1.
-CBDWeb has built, maintains and provides hosting for ten2 of these, and that number is growing.
+CBDWeb has built, maintains and provides hosting for fifteen2 of these, and that number is growing.
 We chose WordPress because it is easy for you to use, for the availability of plugins and because it is a cost-effective development environment.
 If your website needs a plugin that doesn’t exist, or an existing plugin needs enhancement, CBDWeb can build it for you.

 This is a very technical post.
-It’s about the way we are deploying new versions of the Alpine Booking system to the twenty-five clubs that are currently using the system.
+It’s about the way we are deploying new versions of the Alpine Booking system to the thirty clubs that are currently using the system.
 Previously, each club had a copy of the source code in the webroot for their domain.
 These were deployed using rsync – the steps were as follows:

 The most usual way to develop software is for the developer(s) to work on their personal computer, with a code repository mediating inputs from multiple developers, such as SVN or GIT.
 Even a solo developer might use a code repository to manage the code they are developing, to get reliable versioning and deployment tools.